Colleges by Location

 Campus Life

 It is not all about learning and grades at Auburn University: campus life is a crucial component of your educational experience.
-Find out some details about campus life at Auburn University.
+Check out some details about social life at Auburn University.

 Student Organizations

-There are 627 student organizations and groups with open membership at this school.
+According to recently gathered data, there are 627 open-membership organizations at Auburn University.
 Sororities and fraternities are included in that number.
-At this school, 25% of male students are members of social organizations, while that percentage is 47 for female students.
-The student organization that is most favored by students is student media (AU Plainsman newspaper, WEGL radio, Glomerata yearbook, Eagle Eye television, AU Circle literary journal), followed by International Student Organization and IMPACT (volunteer opportunities).
-Other popular organizations at Auburn University are University Program Council and Student Government Association.
+The percentage of male students who are members of organizations is 25 and female students 47.
+The student organization that gathers the largest number of students is student media (AU Plainsman newspaper, WEGL radio, Glomerata yearbook, Eagle Eye television, AU Circle literary journal), followed by International Student Organization and IMPACT (volunteer opportunities).
+Other popular student organizations at this school are University Program Council and Student Government Association.

 If you are interested in music, you can join the Auburn University band or chorus.
-There is a drama club you can join if acting is something that interests you.
-Interested in media and communication?
-Auburn University publishes its own newspaper and has its own radio station.
+For those drawn to acting, there is a drama club where you can participate.
+For students looking to explore media and communication, Auburn University publishes its own newspaper and has its own radio station.

 Student Services

-Auburn University offers a number of services needed for a pleasant and safe life on campus.
+Auburn University provides a number of services important for a comfortable and safe life on campus.

-There are 24-hour emergency phone and alarm devices.
-The school has electronically operated dormitory entrances.
+24/7 emergency phone and alarm devices are available.
+The school's dormitory entrances are operated electronically.
 There is a round-the-clock security patrol.
-The late-night transport/escort service is available.
+The transport/escort service operates during late hours.

-There is a medical clinic with personal/psychological counseling.
+This school has a health clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of Auburn University.

-All in all, campus life at Auburn University is rich and vibrant and provides everything most students need.
+All in all, campus life at Auburn University is rich and vibrant and provides all you need for a comfortable stay.

 Career Services